fangohr/template-latex-paper-from-orgmode/README.md

 We have committed this file for convenience to the repository, and it can be seen [here](compiled-paper.pdf).

 Author: Hans Fangohr, University of Southampton, European XFEL

+## Update 2018

+Note the contribution that shows a one-file solution for this problem at https://github.com/fangohr/template-latex-paper-from-orgmode/issues/4 by @dineshadepu .